Maruda-Patryk/Fast_Social_Login_For_Flask/ReadMe.md

 (In credentail section: OAuth Client Id > Web aplication)

-Note that the object named app in code is a Flask Class instance and remember that you need to create secret_key for you app
+Note that the object named app in code is a Flask object and remember that you need to create secret_key for you app
 ```python
 app = Flask(__name__)